CiscoDevNet/clus_workshop_base/devenv_clus_base_k3d_multi/README.md

    ![SMM dashboard](images/k9s_smm_dash_login.png)

-3. Use `smm login` to obtain the token to login to the dashboard.
+NOTE: you shouldn't need to use `smm login` to obtain the token to login to the dashboard.

-4. Enter the token into the dashboard's login via the browser.